chrisjquinn/chrisjquinn.github.io/_posts/2021-10-05-PiVPN with DDNS.md

 ### Cloudflare DDNS
-[Cloudflare](www.cloudflare.com) can allow some *preeeeeeety cool* things, but the single use item where it can help with the VPN is through what is called *Dynamic Domain Name Service* (DDNS).
+<a href="https://www.cloudflare.com" target="_blank">Cloudflare</a> can allow some *preeeeeeety cool* things, but the single use item where it can help with the VPN is through what is called *Dynamic Domain Name Service* (DDNS).
 It tells the internet the current IP of a domain, much like a phone-book has names to phone numbers.
 In this analogy, the phonebook can be updated as much as we need.
 Thanks to an awesome project on GitHub, the DDNS updater can be downloaded on the pi with:

 ```shell
 git clone https://github.com/K0p1-Git/cloudflare-ddns-updater.git
 ```

-Logging into cloudflare and adding your site can be quite tedious ([here](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website) is a great guide for setting one up for the first time), but once that is done the `Global API Key` is what gives the VPN the rights to update the `vpn.yourdomain.com` entry.
+Logging into cloudflare and adding your site can be quite tedious (<a href="https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website" target="_blank">here</a> is a great guide for setting one up for the first time), but once that is done the `Global API Key` is what gives the VPN the rights to update the `vpn.yourdomain.com` entry.
 We simply edit the file dubbed `cloudflare-template.sh` with the following items:

 ```shell
 auth_email="<you@yourdomain.com>"